Thinking about climbing Ben Nevis – the UK’s highest mountain – but not sure you’re ready? Then this is the guide for you.

-Ben Nevis is in Lochaber, around 1.5 miles from Fort William and is part of the Nevis Range of the Grampian mountains in Scotland.
+Ben Nevis is located in Lochaber, around 1.5 miles from Fort William, and forms part of the Nevis Range in the Grampian Mountains of Scotland.

 How do you get to Ben Nevis?